Geneva-on-the-Lake is the perfect location for a romantic getaway! Take a wine tour, explore the covered bridges, and watch lakeside sunsets.

-We enjoyed the wine paired with the wood-fired chicken with basil pesto and fresh tomato that we bought a bottle and sat out near the patio to listen to the live music that was playing until it was time to return to the resort.
+We enjoyed the wine paired with wood-fired chicken with basil pesto and fresh tomato so much that we bought a bottle and sat on the patio to listen to the live music until it was time to return to the resort.

 Before our experience with the Signature Immersion Tour, my husband didn’t drink anything stronger than a Dr. Pepper.
 Don’t get me wrong, I don’t think wine tastings will be something that he’ll opt to join me on a lot in the future but on the other hand, since this was such a positive experience, I don’t think he’ll snub his nose either.

-We couldn’t have asked for a more perfect day for a romantic getaway.
+We couldn’t have asked for a more perfect day at Geneva-on-the-Lake.
 The wine tour was incredible!
 In addition to learning about the Grand River Region, we learned about ice wines, casks, wine crystals, tannins, food pairings and so much more!
-And we tasted Riesling, Merlot, Pinot Grigio, Cab Franc, Chardonnay, and Maple Ice Wine.
-Wines we may not have even selected for ourselves which is the great thing about a wine tour- you expose yourself and your tastebuds to new experiences.

-The Signature Immersion Tour is only offered on Saturday and Sunday and with only one tour available, they do sell out.
+The Signature Immersion Tour is only offered on Saturday and Sunday and with only one tour available per day, they do sell out.

 The tour costs $75 a person and includes the shuttle, a gift bag with a wine glass and chocolate bar, tastings, and light food on the tour.
 We were also offered a discount on wine purchases at each of the wineries.
 This was a FUN way to spend the day.